 Dr. Dodge has researched the role of nonprofit organizations in public deliberation, policy advocacy, citizen participation and democratic governance; environmental policy and politics, especially the politics of hydraulic fracturing and environmental justice; and the application of qualitative research methods to the study of public administration and policy.
-Dr. Dodge has published articles in Environmental Communication, Journal of Environmental Policy & Planning, Policy Studies, Policy Sciences, Nonprofit and Voluntary Sector Quarterly, Voluntas, Policy & Society, Public Administration Review, Critical Policy Studies, and in two edited volumes: The Oxford Handbook of Sociology, Social Theory and Organization Studies: Contemporary Currents, and the Handbook of Action Research.
-She presents her work at the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), the Public Management Research Conference (PMRC), the American Political Science Association (ASPA), and the international Interpretive Policy Analysis Conference (IPA).
+Dr. Dodge has published articles in Environmental Communication, Journal of Environmental Policy & Planning, Policy Studies, Policy Sciences, Nonprofit and Voluntary Sector Quarterly, Voluntas, Policy & Society, Public Administration Review, Journal of Public Administration Research & Theory, Critical Policy Studies, and in two edited volumes: The Oxford Handbook of Sociology, Social Theory and Organization Studies: Contemporary Currents, and the Handbook of Action Research.
+She presents her work at the Association for Research on Nonprofit Organizations and Voluntary Action (ARNOVA), International Public Policy Association conference (IPPA), Public Management Research Conference (PMRC), the American Political Science Association (ASPA), and the international Interpretive Policy Analysis Conference (IPA).

 Dr. Dodge is currently Co-Editor of Critical Policy Studies.
 Previously, she served as a member of the Leadership Collective of the Community and Grassroots Associations section of ARNOVA, conducted policy research at MDRC, and partnered with various organizations to support nonprofit and public leadership including the Edna McConnell Clark Foundation, the US State Department, and the NYC Research and Organizing Initiative.
-Dr. Dodge has won the Paul A. Volcker Junior Scholar Research Grant Award and the Hayward Alker Paper Award from the American Political Science Association.
+Dr. Dodge has won, the Sam Overman Best Paper Award from the Complexity and Network Studies Section of the American Society for Public Administration, and from the American Political Science Association both the Paul A. Volcker Junior Scholar Research Grant Award and the Hayward Alker Paper Award.

 Dr. Dodge earned a BA in sociology from Skidmore College, and an M.Phil. and PhD in public administration from The Wagner School at New York University.